Loopring/protocols/packages/loopring_v3/DESIGN.md

 Note that there is never any risk of losing funds when depositing to the smart contract.
 Both options are trust-less and secure.

-Data availability for the Merkle tree is an option that can be turned on or off when creating an exchange built on Loopring.
+Data availability for the Merkle tree is an option that can be turned on or off when creating exchange built on Loopring.
 When data-availability is enabled, anyone can recreate the Merkle tree just by using the data published on-chain.

 ## New Development

 Things change quickly.

 One of the main drawbacks of SNARKs compared to STARKs is the trusted setup.
 This problem seems to be largely solved. ([Sonic: Nearly Trustless Setup](https://www.benthamsgaze.org/2019/02/07/introducing-sonic-a-practical-zk-snark-with-a-nearly-trustless-setup/)).
 It remains to be seen if the better proving times of STARKs will be important in the future or not (proving times for SNARKs may be a non-issue or could be improved as well).
-Currently STARKs also have a much larger minimal cost for verifying a proof on-chain (starts at 2,500,000-4,000,000 gas compared to just 500,000 gas for SNARKs, leaving a much smaller part for on-chain data-availability).
+Currently, STARKs also have a much larger minimal cost for verifying a proof on-chain (starts at 2,500,000-4,000,000 gas compared to just 500,000 gas for SNARKs, leaving a much smaller part for on-chain data-availability).

 Bellman is also being used more and more instead of libsnark for creating the circuits.
 They work mostly the same (manually programming the constraints).
 We should use the library/framework with the best support and ease of use, while still allowing efficient circuits to be generated.
 The current implementation uses libsnark with the help of [ethsnarks](https://github.com/HarryR/ethsnarks).